ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

  Each of our commands are `.PHONY:` targets because they don't represent files.

+# Using Postgres

 ## Debugging Postgres in the Terminal

-We still haven't discussed how to interact with it Postgres.
+We still haven't discussed how to interact with Postgres.
 Eventually you're going to want to enter the running Postgres container to make queries or debug.

 ### Demo